How We Build Search-Based Market Research

 This is the most time-consuming part, and also the most valuable.

-Instead of relying on generic keyword lists, I build research topics by combining:
+Instead of relying on generic keyword lists, I build research topics using semantic discovery so the setup has topic coverage and reflects how people search in the real world.
+I build research topics by combining:

 • La Sportiva’s site structure